EIN-1/Health-Is-Wealth/README.md

 * **As a user, I want to connect with `Health is Wealth` on social media.**
     * In the **footer** of every page, there are **social media links** to `Health is Wealth` social media pages.

-* **As a user, I want to know what inspired `Health is Wealth`.**
-    * One of the pages is an **Inspiration** page designed to give users insight into how projects begin and what they can potentially become.
-    * The **Inspiration** page also includes straightforward descriptions of how to join the workout groups.

 [Back to top](<#table-of-contents>)